Updated 12 October 2021

-Vivas: Vivas will continue to be held online until further notice and viva candidates will continue to have the option of using a room on campus if they prefer and subject to room availability.
+Vivas: Vivas will continue to be held online until further notice and viva candidates will continue to have the option of using a room on campus if required and subject to room availability.
 Currently, there is no physical on-campus IT support for vivas so students choosing to use a room on campus would need to have their own laptop.
 We will advise if this changes.
 We will continue to review how we conduct vivas and make changes informed by Government guidance.
 All vivas held since lockdown have proceeded successfully online.
 See also our guidance on online vivas.

 APRs: APRs will continue to be held online until further notice.
 See also our guidance on online APRs.

-Doctoral College on-campus presence: The University is continuing to support staff working remotely wherever possible.
-In line with this approach, Doctoral College administrative staff will, for the most part, be working remotely until further notice.
-We will continue to provide our full range of administrative support and guidance through email and digital platforms.
-Academic Doctoral College staff (Directors of Postgraduate Studies and PGRCs) may be on campus in a managed capacity for teaching and research purposes outside of any lockdown period.
+Doctoral College on-campus presence: Doctoral College administrative staff are working remotely until further notice.
+Our full range of administrative support and guidance will be provided through email and digital platforms.
+Academic Doctoral College staff (Directors of Doctoral Studies and PGRCs) may be on campus in a managed capacity for teaching and research purposes outside of any lockdown period.
 If you wish to speak to an academic member of the Doctoral College you should email to make an appointment to meet either online or, if current Government advice allows, in person if agreed by both parties.
 Contact details for all Doctoral College staff are on our staffcentral Contact page.
 PGRCs will continue to offer weekly Teams meetings with all PGRs in their schools.

 Advice for vulnerable groups and carers

 Doctoral students who are high risk: Students who are clinically extremely vulnerable should work or study from home in line with Government guidance.
 However, if you are unable to continue working remotely or have only limited capacity to do so, please discuss with your PGRC and supervisor so we can explore if there are ways we can practically assist you to undertake your research.
 An individual risk assessment may be necessary if you are vulnerable and returning to campus.

 - Government advice on shielding and protecting clinically extremely vulnerable people.